 - You have gone without creditable prescription drug coverage for 63 consecutive days.

 The penalty will be added to your monthly premium for as long as you have prescription drug coverage.

 Can I get a Medigap plan if I switch from Medicare Advantage to Original Medicare?

 Yes, you have a “guaranteed issue right” to buy a Medigap policy if you cancel your Medicare Advantage plan and switch back to Original Medicare within 12 months of joining Medicare Advantage.
 The insurance company cannot charge you more money because of pre-existing conditions, and it cannot turn you down.

 If you had a Medigap policy before you signed up for Medicare Advantage, you can get your old policy back, if it is still offered.
 If you have not had Medigap coverage before, you can choose any Medigap plan.

 You also have guaranteed issue rights if you are switching to Medigap because you are losing your Medicare Advantage coverage.
 You can learn more here.

 If you don’t qualify for guaranteed issue rights, you can still apply for a Medigap plan, but the insurance company will take your health into account in deciding whether to issue you a policy, and what the monthly premium will be.

-MedicareFAQ works with top-rated insurance companies to find you the best rate on a Medicare Supplement policy.
-We can also help you with prescription drug coverage.
+MedicareFAQ works with top-rated insurance companies to find you the best rate on a Medicare Supplements, Medicare Advantage and Part D prescription drug coverage plans.
 Call us to find out more, or fill out our form to get free, no-obligation quotes.